 Funding the Dream

 One of the challenges of adaptive reuse projects is funding.
-Lingle knew this going into the Haw Creek Commons project, and he approached it creatively.
-Instead of relying solely on traditional funding methods, he used a combination of grants, donations, and partnerships to bring the vision to life.
+Missional Wisdom Foundation knew this going into the Haw Creek Commons project, and the team approached it creatively.
+Instead of relying solely on traditional funding methods, they used a combination of grants, donations, and partnerships to bring the vision to life.
 He calls this approach “stacking funding”—a way to bring together multiple streams of support to get a project off the ground.

 “You don’t need millions of dollars to make an impact,” Lingle said.
 “You need people who care, a willingness to adapt, and a commitment to listening to the community.
 The rest falls into place when you have those things.”

-Lingle’s creative approach to funding allowed him to overcome one of the biggest obstacles facing community projects.
-By tapping into the passion of people who believed in the vision, he turned Haw Creek Commons into a reality.
+The creative approach to funding allowed the team to overcome one of the biggest obstacles facing community projects.
+By tapping into the passion of people who believed in the vision, Haw Creek Commons became a reality.

 The Church and Community Placemaking Lab

 The success of Haw Creek Commons spurred Lingle to want to help others do the same.
-As the faculty director for the Church and Community Placemaking Lab, Lingle now works with other churches and community organizations, teaching them how to identify underutilized spaces and transform them.
+As the program lead for The Ormond Center’s Church and Community Placemaking Lab, Lingle now works with other churches and community organizations, teaching them how to identify underutilized spaces and transform them.
 He uses tools like Asset-Based Community Development (ABCD) and Lean Startup methodologies to guide participants through the process of adaptive reuse.

-“We work with churches to show them what’s possible,” Lingle said.
+“We walk alongside churches to show them what’s possible,” Lingle said.
 “It’s about giving them the tools they need to assess their resources and think creatively about how to use them.
 We guide them in figuring out how they can be a real asset to their communities.”

-The Placemaking Lab is not just about teaching theory—it’s about practical application.
-Lingle’s aim is to give participants the skills they need to replicate projects like Haw Creek Commons in their own communities, helping to create sustainable, community-driven spaces that can adapt to local needs.
+The Church and Community Placemaking Lab is not just about teaching theory—it’s about practical application.
+Lingle’s aim is to give participants the skills they need to replicate projects like Hawk Creek Commons in their own communities, helping to create sustainable, community-driven spaces that can adapt to local needs.

 Key Lessons for Community Transformation